cameraui/docs/recording/browsing.md

 ## Reading a card

-Each card is one moment, newest first.
+Each card is one moment.

 - **Time and camera.** Shown top left.
 Select the card to open playback at that moment.
 - **Faces and plates.** When a moment has more than its scene picture, like a recognized face or a read license plate, arrows appear to step through the pictures in place, with the name or plate shown.
 The small tiles at the bottom mark and jump to one.